Foiled Faux Leather Teardrop Earrings with the Cricut Foil Transfer Kit

 Foiled Faux Leather Earrings with the Cricut Foil Transfer Kit- Materials List

-- Cricut Foil Transfer Kit - This kit includes the foiling tip housing and three foiling tips in fine, medium, and bold thicknesses.
+- Cricut Foil Transfer Kit – This kit includes the foiling tip housing and three foiling tips in fine, medium, and bold thicknesses.
 It also includes some foil sheets in silver, gold and white, as well as special Cricut foiling tape.
-Get the Cricut Foil Transfer Kit from Cricut's website here.
+Get the Cricut Foil Transfer Kit from Amazon here or from Cricut’s website here.

 - A vinyl cutting machine.
 I have the Cricut Maker, available at Amazon here.
 You can also use the Cricut Explore Air 2 or any Cricut in the Explore family.

 - SMOOTH faux leather in the color of your choice.
 I used this smooth black faux leather from Amazon and also this smooth brown faux leather (in the color Caramel) from Thicket Company on Etsy.

 - Cricut Foil.
 (This is different from Foil Iron-On).
 I used the Silver and Gold that comes in the Cricut Foil Transfer Kit, but you can buy more like the Gold Foil pack here and the Silver Foil pack here.
 You can also buy colored foils from the Cricut website, like this pack of jeweled colors.

 - Cricut Strong Grip (Purple) Cutting Mat.
 You can buy these on Amazon here.

 - Blue painter’s tape.
 The regular hardware store kind, like this one from Amazon.
 This one is my favorite size, it’s not as wide as 1 inch.

 - A weeding tool.
 I use the one in my Cricut tool set here.